sts10/docs/src/initial-setup/go.md

 ## Katrain

 For an all-in-one training software solution, I strongly recommend [Katrain](https://github.com/sanderland/katrain).
-You'll probably need pip3 to install it, and I've yet to get the audio to work on Ubuntu, but otherwise it's great.
+You'll probably need pipx or pip3 to install it, and I've yet to get the audio to work on Ubuntu, but otherwise it's great.

 ## Sabaki, a desktop Go app for Linux